tarantool/doc/doc/1.10/book/box/box_space.rst

                      > end
             tarantool> box.space.X:on_replace(f)

-        The ``trigger-function`` can have two parameters: old tuple, new tuple.
+         The ``trigger-function`` can have up to four parameters:

+         * (tuple) old value which has the contents before the request started,
+         * (tuple) new value which has the contents after the request ended,
+         * (string) space name,
+         * (string) type of request which is 'INSERT', 'DELETE', 'UPDATE', or 'REPLACE'.

-        For example, the following code causes nil to be printed when the insert request is processed, and causes [1, 'Hi'] to be printed when the delete request is processed:
+         For example, the following code causes nil and 'INSERT' to be printed when the insert request is processed, and causes [1, 'Hi'] and 'DELETE' to be printed when the delete request is processed:

         .. code-block:: lua

             box.schema.space.create('space_1')
             box.space.space_1:create_index('space_1_index',{})
-            function on_replace_function (old, new) print(old) end
+            function on_replace_function (old, new, s, op) print(old) print(op) end
             box.space.space_1:on_replace(on_replace_function)
             box.space.space_1:insert{1,'Hi'}
             box.space.space_1:delete{1}